dimitri-yatsenko/Database-Systems-for-Data-Science/Assign8.md

 7. Show the date with highest number of orders placed.

-8. List all days of the year (month and date)  of customer birthdays.
+8. List all days of the year (month and day only) of employee birthdays.

 9. List the names of Products that are offered by only a single vendor, including the name of that vendor.